cedric-vr/credchain-privacy/README.md

 ```shell
 npx hardhat run --network localhost scripts/deploy.js
 ```
-Once the contracts deployed you can see the contract address in the node terminal (e.g., `0x5fbdb2315678afecb367f032d93f642f64180aa3`).
+Once the contracts are deployed you can see the contract address in the node terminal (e.g., `0x5fbdb2315678afecb367f032d93f642f64180aa3`).

-Since we are deploying few contracts, each one of them will have different address.
-Right now the `deploy.js` file contains all the deployment scripts that will be needed, but part of it is commented out so the only contract that is being deployed right now is DID Registry.

-For each deployed contract we also need to add contract ABI and its address in `/src/utils/constants.js` file.
-Follow the same pattern as for DID Registry.

 # Privacy Preserving Mechanisms
-This repo includes two privacy preserving mechanism prototypes to calculate and verify that a university degree has been issued after a specific date (Unix timestamp).
-Run the commands in the upmost folder of the repo.
+This repository includes two metadata privacy-preserving prototypes to calculate and verify that a university degree has been issued after a specific date (Unix timestamp).
+Run the commands in the upmost folder of the repository.

 ## 1) Zero-Knowledge Proof (ZKP)
 ```shell